 “Mr Markle was also entitled publicly to correct the false and damaging (to him) information that had been given about his conduct in the People interview, and to have as much of the letter and its contents published as was necessary for that purpose," state court papers.

-The defence even claims that Meghan's "elaborate handwriting" is a sign the Duchess knew it would be seen by people other than her father.
+The defence even claimed that Meghan's "elaborate handwriting" is a sign the Duchess knew it would be seen by people other than her father.
 It also says the published data was not sensitive, per the BBC, and that the published portions of the letter "accurately conveyed the tone, content, and meaning."

 This article was originally published on